mitchdz/IEEE_git_workshop/docs/2-CREATING_SSH_KEYS.md

 ```bash
 cd ~/.ssh/
 ```
 This is where your ssh configuration file will live.
-Depending on your system, it might be a different path, so let's determine what our home directory is
+Depending on your system, it might be a different path, so let's determine what our path is
 ```bash
 $ echo $PWD
 /c/Users/mitch/.ssh